-- (b) Medications taken and special health requirements; - (c) Behavioral observation, including state of consciousness and mental status; - (d) Notation of body deformities, trauma markings, bruises, lesions, ease of movement, jaundice, etc.; - (e) Condition of skin, eyes, ears, nose and throat, including rashes and infestations, and needle marks, or other indications of drug abuse; - (f) Inquiry into use of alcohol and other drugs including type of drugs used, mode of use, amount used, frequency used, time and/or date of last use; - (g) Screening of other health problems as designated by a member of the medical staff. - (7.04) Medical records will be maintained on each inmate who is admitted to the facility, kept confidential, and kept separately from the inmate's custody record. - (7.05) Each inmate shall be given a health appraisal, including a physical hands on examination by the health authority or designee within 14 days of admission to the facility.
+- (b) Medications taken and special health requirements; - (c) Behavioral observation, including state of consciousness and mental status; - (d) Notation of body deformities, trauma markings, bruises, lesions, ease of movement, jaundice, etc.; - (e) Condition of skin, eyes, ears, nose and throat, including rashes and infestations, and needle marks, or other indications of drug abuse; - (f) Inquiry into use of alcohol and other drugs including type of drugs used, mode of use, amount used, frequency used, time and/or date of last use; - (g) Screening of other health problems as designated by a member of the medical staff. - (7.04) Medical records will be maintained on each inmate who is admitted to the facility. - (7.05) Each inmate shall be given a health appraisal, including a physical hands on examination by the health authority or designee within 14 days of admission to the facility.
 If the inmate has received a health appraisal within the previous 90 days, a physician or designee shall determine whether a new health appraisal is required.
-The extent of the health appraisal, including the physical examination, shall be defined by the Health Authority, but shall include at least the following items: - (a) Review of medical screening forms by qualified health personnel as designated by a physician; - (b) Collection of additional data to complete the medical, dental, and psychiatric histories, including a gynecological history for females; - (c) Laboratory and diagnostic tests as determined necessary by the Health Authority to detect communicable disease, including sexually transmitted diseases and tuberculosis; - (d) Recording of height, weight, pulse, blood pressure and temperature; - (e) Other tests and examinations as appropriate; - (f) Medical examination with comments about mental and dental status; - (g) Review of the results of the medical examination, tests and identification of problems by a physician or an advanced registered nurse practitioner when required by procedures as referenced in (7.02) (j) of this standard; and - (h) The facility policy and procedure requiring a health appraisal shall be contained in the standard operating procedure for the medical section.
+The extent of the health appraisal, including the physical examination, shall be defined by the Health Authority, but shall include at least the following items: - (a) Review of medical screening forms by qualified health personnel as designated by a physician; - (b) Collection of additional data to complete the medical, dental, psychiatric and immunization histories, including a gynecological history for females; - (c) Laboratory and diagnostic tests as determined necessary by the Health Authority to detect communicable disease, including sexually transmitted diseases and tuberculosis; - (d) Recording of height, weight, pulse, blood pressure and temperature; - (e) Other tests and examinations as appropriate; - (f) Medical examination with comments about mental and dental status; - (g) Review of the results of the medical examination, tests and identification of problems by a physician when required by procedures as referenced in (7.02) (j) of this standard; - (h) The form used for the health appraisal shall be approved by the Health Authority; and - (i) The facility policy and procedure requiring a health appraisal shall be contained in the standard operating procedure for the medical section.